 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking GaviLyte-C (polyethylene glycol electrolyte solution)?
+What should I avoid while taking GaviLyte-C?

-Do not use other laxatives while using polyethylene glycol electrolyte solution unless your doctor has told you to.
+Do not use other laxatives while using GaviLyte-C unless your doctor has told you to.

-GaviLyte-C (polyethylene glycol electrolyte solution) side effects
+GaviLyte-C side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 no bowel movement within 2 hours after use;

-nausea, vomiting, trouble drinking liquids, headache, little or no urinating; or
+nausea, vomiting, headache, trouble drinking liquids, little or no urinating; or

 fever, sudden or severe stomach pain, severe diarrhea, rectal bleeding or bright red bowel movements.

-Common side effects may include:
+Common side effects of GaviLyte-C may include:

 rectal pain or irritation;